DaoCloud/DaoCloud-docs/docs/en/docs/middleware/elasticsearch/faq/common-question-es.md

 <!--screenshot-->

-Temporary processing method: enter the es pod container and execute the following script:
+Temporary processing method: enter the es pod container and run the following script:

 1. Modify the corresponding value of TEMPLATE_NAME

 2. Modify the corresponding value of INDEX_ALIAS

-3. You need to enter the elasticsearch pod to execute the script
+3. You need to enter the elasticsearch pod to run the script

 4. Modify the password value of the elastic user inside (ES_PASSWORD=xxxx)